paulmorio/geo2dr/README.md

 - Weisfeiler-Lehman rooted subgraph decomposition
 - Random walks
 - Anonymous walks
-- Graphlets (currently support graphlets of size 2-8)
+- Graphlets (currently support graphlet pattern matching of size 2-8 with PyNauty)
 - Shortest paths

 The following embedding systems are included
 - Skipgram with negative sampling
 - PV-DBOW with negative sampling
 - PV-DM with negative sampling
+- GloVe (Coming soon)

 The following methods are currently implemented in the `examples` directory
 - Graph2Vec from Narayanan et al. [Graph2Vec: Learning Distributed Representations of Graphs](https://arxiv.org/abs/1707.05005) (2017 International Workshop on Mining and Learning with Graphs)